 Made to order, Vispring fill the Shetland Superb to the brim with Shetland and British wool sourced from 12 sheep – an entire flock! – to create the ultimate in comfort.
 The mattress features moisture and heat wicking properties to ensure a pleasurable night’s sleep.
 What’s more, thanks to a double layer of calico-pocketed springs, the support is absolutely perfect.

 Read on if you’re wondering what more a mattress could possibly offer!

 Really?
 A mattress that costs £75,000?
 Well, you get the whole bed for that price, but the mattress forms a big part of it.
 This is the most expensive mattress on the market currently, so what do you get for your investment?

 Vispring Diamond Majesty

-Possibly the best king-size mattress available, the Diamond Majesty is lovingly crafted around a central triple layer of nested calico pocket springs – that works out to a gargantuan 3,861 in the king-size version.
-The result is a super-deep mattress filled with the finest British wool, horsetail, Royal Alpaca and many other elite materials, all finished by hand.
-Multiple rows of side stitching, air vents and silky upholstery complete the most exclusive mattress of them all – and quite rightly a key element of the world’s most expensive bed.
+This is possibly the best king-size mattress available.
+The Diamond Majesty is lovingly crafted around a central triple layer of nested calico pocket springs.
+That works out to a gargantuan 3,861 in the king-size version.
+This results in a super-deep mattress filled with the finest materials.
+These include British wool, horsetail, Royal Alpaca and many other elite materials, all finished by hand.
+Multiple rows of side stitching, air vents and silky upholstery complete the most exclusive mattress of them all.
+Quite rightly, it’s a key element of the world’s most expensive bed.

-Whichever pick from our mattress buying guide tempts you, rest assured that the right one is out there for you, guaranteeing the best thing of all – the perfect night’s sleep.
+Whichever pick from our mattress buying guide tempts you, there’s a right out there for you.
+Finding your ideal mattress means guaranteeing the best thing of all – the perfect night’s sleep.